-Due to the coronavirus, and an abundance of caution, the Bay Spring Community Center is suspending all scheduled, onsite programming, until further notice.
-We are currently running some great virtual programming and looking to expand that list of offerings!
+Due to the coronavirus and with an abundance of caution, the Bay Spring Community Center has suspended all onsite programming until further notice.
+We are currently running some great virtual programming and will be expanding our list of offerings.

 Our top priority is the health and safety of community members.
 For reliable, up-to-date information about COVID-19, visit the websites of the RI Department of Health and the CDC.

 To see our upcoming virtual events, please see the list below or check our Facebook page.